mrakgr/The-Spiral-Language/readme.md

 inl deserialize forall t. (serialized x : serialized t) : t =
     inl i = mut 0
     inl r = unpickle (i,x)
-    assert (*i = arraym.length x) "The size of the array does not correspond to the amount being unpickled." r
+    assert (*i = arrayi32.length x) "The size of the array does not correspond to the amount being unpickled." r

 inl test x = assert (x = deserialize (serialize x)) "Serialization and deserialization should result in the same result."